Yang-Runyu/CC-SMC/README.md

 # CC-SMC
 Chain Coding-Based Segmentation Map Lossless Compression (CC-SMC) is a software for segmentation map lossless compression.
+The platform is VS2017.

   There are 9 kinds of commands.
   -h(help information)